-So, here are some of the best email providers you can use for your newsletters:
+So, here are some of the best email marketing services you can use for your newsletters:

 MailChimp is the absolute king of email marketing service providers, serving happy customers since 2001.
 The main reason for its popularity is that it’s an all-around solution for audience engagement – you can create, design, send out, and analyze the results of your campaign all in one platform.